LLC Loans: 5 Ways to Finance Your Limited Liability Company

 Invoice financing

 Bank loans are one of the best ways to fund any business.
-Banks will offer the most ideal loan amounts, terms, and lowest interest rates.
+Banks offer the most ideal loan amounts and terms, and often the lowest interest rates.

-In order to borrow money from a bank, however, your LLC will have to meet top qualifications.
-Banks will require that you have excellent credit and strong business financials.
-Many will also want to see that you have at least two or more years in business.
+To borrow money from a bank, however, your LLC will have to meet top qualifications.
+Banks require that you have excellent credit and strong business financials.
+Many also want to see that you have at least two or more years in business.

-Additionally, banks have lengthy application processes with extensive documentation—these LLC loans will not be your best choice for fast financing.
+Additionally, banks have lengthy application and approval processes with extensive documentation.
+So these LLC loans are not your best choice for fast financing.

 Nevertheless, if you can access a bank loan, it will be the most affordable form of funding for your LLC.

-Big banks like Chase, Wells Fargo, and Bank of America all issue business loans.
+Big banks like Bank of America, Chase, Citibank, U.S. Bank, and Wells Fargo all issue small business loans.

-If you have a relationship with your community or local bank, however, you might start by working with them to see if they can help you get financing for your LLC.
+If you have a relationship with your community or local bank, however, your best bet is to start by working with them to see if they can help you get financing for your LLC.

-If you can’t qualify for a bank loan, an SBA loan will be the best alternative for long-term, low-rate financing.
+If you can’t qualify for a bank loan, an SBA loan is likely the best alternative for long-term, low-rate financing.
 Guaranteed by the SBA and issued by lending partners (like banks and credit unions), SBA loans can be used for a variety of business purposes.

 If you’re looking for an LLC startup loan, however, the SBA microloan program may offer greater flexibility.

 Most SBA lenders are banks and credit unions.
-Hundreds of banks across the U.S. participate in the 7(a) loan program, including well-known institutions like Chase, Wells Fargo, and U.S. Bank.
+Hundreds of banks across the U.S. participate in the 7(a) loan program, including well-known institutions like Bank of America, Chase, and Wells Fargo.

-Online term loans will be one of the most versatile options for financing your LLC.
-These loans can have repayment terms as short as six months, but as long as five years.
+Online term loans are one of the most versatile options for financing your LLC.
+These loans can have repayment terms as short as three months and as long as five years.

-If you have strong credit and at least two years in business, online lenders like Funding Circle and Credibility Capital will be worthwhile options for affordable LLC loans—and will fund faster than bank or SBA loans.
+If you have strong credit and at least one to two years in business, online lenders like iBusiness Funding and Altbanq are worthwhile options for affordable LLC loans—and fund faster than bank or SBA loans.

-For less established businesses, you might consider lenders like OnDeck and Credibly.
-These online lenders offer short-term loans and can work with newer LLCs, those that have been operating for one year and six months, respectively.
+For less established businesses and/or owners with poor credit scores, you might consider lenders like Fora Financial and National Funding.
+These online lenders offer short-term loans and can work with newer LLCs, those that have been operating for at least six months.

 A business line of credit works differently from a traditional term loan.
 With a business line of credit, you receive access to a pool of funds and can draw from it when you need funding.

 You only pay interest on the funds you draw—and in most cases, once you’ve repaid what you’ve borrowed—your line resets to the original amount.
-Business line of credit amounts can range from $10,000 up to $1 million.
-Repayment terms typically fall between three and 18 months.
+Business line of credit amounts can range from $1,000 up to $5 million.
+Repayment terms typically fall between six and 24 months.

 Lines of credit are ideal for working capital needs, as well as emergency funds.
 If you run a seasonal LLC, this might be a great type of financing to keep in your back pocket.

-Some banks offer business lines of credit, and these products will have similar qualifications and application processes to standard bank loans.
-Online lenders, however, also provide lines of credit—with more flexible requirements and faster access to funds.
+Some banks and SBA lenders offer business lines of credit, and these products have similar qualifications and application processes to standard bank loans.
+Online lenders also provide lines of credit—with more flexible requirements and faster access to funds.

 That said, if you can qualify, a business line of credit from a bank will almost always offer more affordable interest rates.

 For LLCs that have capital tied up in unpaid invoices, invoice financing is a fast and simple way to alleviate cash flow issues.
-With invoice financing, you’ll receive an advance of capital in exchange for your unpaid invoices—typically up to 85% of the value of the invoices—and receive the remaining amount (minus fees) when the invoices are paid.
+With invoice financing, you’ll receive an advance of capital in exchange for your unpaid invoices—up to 90% of the value of the invoices—and receive the remaining amount (minus fees) when the invoices are paid.

-Because invoice financing is self-securing (the invoices themselves serve as collateral), this type of LLC business loan is often easier to qualify for compared to other forms of funding.
+Because invoice financing is self-securing (the invoices themselves serve as collateral), this type of LLC business loan is often easier to qualify for compared with other forms of funding.

-Invoice financing is ideal for B2B businesses, as well as seasonal businesses, and can be a particularly affordable solution if your customers pay their invoices on time.
-Fees often range from 1% to 2% of the total value of the invoice—and are charged for each week it takes the customer to pay.
+Invoice financing is ideal for business-to-business companies, as well as seasonal businesses, and can be a particularly affordable solution if your customers pay their invoices on time.
+Fees often range from 1% to 5% of the total value of the invoice—and are charged for each week it takes the customer to pay.

 A range of online lenders offer invoice financing, with simple applications and fast funding times.
-Invoice financing companies include AltLINE and Triumph Business Capital.
+Some companies to explore include AltLINE and FundThrough.

 How to Get an LLC Business Loan